mahajan07/Web-App-with-Streamlit/README.md

-# WebApp with Streamlit
-## Build a Machine Learning Web App with Streamlit and Python
+# Build a Machine Learning Web App with Streamlit and Python

 ## Project Structure

+#### The dataset and the jupyter noteboook are uploaded in the inventory.
+The hands on project on
-#### The hands on project on Build a Machine Learning Web App with Streamlit and Python is divided into following tasks:
+#### :-Build a Machine Learning Web App with Streamlit and Python is divided into following tasks:

 ### Task 1: Project Overview and Demo
 ### Task 2: Turn Simple Python Scripts into Web Apps